FURS Research Grants

 Applications are invited for a number of research grants.
 These may be held in any University.
 The Trustees are anxious to encourage newly graduated researchers or junior colleagues of established researchers who have difficulty in getting funds to support research.
 Applicants MUST BE within five years of the date of being awarded their doctorate or starting their first academic position.
 Allowance will be made for periods of leave, for example, for maternity or service in the armed forces.

-Applications must be received by 31 January each year.
+Applications must be received by 31 January.
 Late applications will not be considered under any circumstances and no correspondence will be entered into.
-Each application will be acknowledged and successful applicants will be informed by the end of April.
+Applications cannot be individually acknowledged due to the volume received but successful applicants will be informed by the end of April.

-Eligibility: ONLY applicants whose nationality falls into the countries listed in Groups B and C of the World Bank classification will be eligible to apply.
-For details, see here.
+Eligibility: Funding is only offered to those students who are working within the field of urban and regional studies.
+ONLY applicants whose nationality falls into the countries listed in Groups B and C of the World Bank classification are eligible to apply.
+For full details, please see here.

 The normal value of FURS research grants is up to £2,000.
 A limited number of higher value research grants (no more than £5000) may be awarded where this is justified by the nature of the work to be carried out and the strength of the application.